ajdavies73/H2B_FUCCI2a-Nucleus-Segmentation-and-Cell-Cycle-Analysis/README.md

     <img src="https://github.com/user-attachments/assets/24f0329e-bf91-4639-8f4d-b4abc12f1a0b" width = 400>

 16. The SaveImages module saves the CFP images with overlaid nucleus boundaries to the default output folder, which can be set under File > Preferences... > Default Output Folder.
 17. The ExportToSpreadsheet module exports intensity/size and shape data to an Excel spreadsheet, saved in the default output folder, which can be set under File > Preferences... > Default Output Folder.
+Change ConditionName in the name of the output files before running analysis.
 N.B. this module will not produce an output in test mode.
 18. In order to begin analysis of your images, click 'Exit Test Mode' and 'Analyze Images'.
 This will run an analysis on all uploaded images, and save measurements as .csv files in your default output folder.

 #### Formatting the output of the CellProfiler pipeline: